 About Abuse

-Abuse is when someone or a group of people hurts you, treats you badly or forces you to do something.
-It’s also when they don’t give you the care they should be providing to help you be healthy and safe.
-Abuse can happen in many different ways, but it’s never ok.
+Abuse is when someone, or a group of people, hurts you, treats you badly, forces you to do something, or does not give you the care you need to stay safe and healthy.

 If abuse happens to someone it is not their fault, it can happen to anyone, anywhere, at any time.
 Some people may find it difficult to protect themselves and are more at risk, maybe because they: